google/skia/site/user/build.md

 files laying around left over from when we used GYP.
 Don't bother looking at them.

+We test with several recent Clangs and GCC 4.8 on Linux.
+Windows 10, Ubuntu 14.04, and Mac 10.12 are officially supported.

 Quickstart
 ----------

-After gclient sync, run `fetch-gn` to make sure you have GN.
+After gclient sync, run `fetch-gn` inside the skia source directory to make sure you have GN.

     gclient sync && python bin/fetch-gn